thirdweb-dev/generate-contract-snapshot/README.md

 # Get owners with the quantity owned

-Get a JSON with the owners and the quantity of each owned item.
+Get a JSON with the owners and the quantity of each owned item for any ERC1155 contract.

 ## Usage